-Local nurseries will usually carry daylily cultivars that will grow well your area, but you have to be alert if you order them online.
-The winter chores vary for dormant, semi-evergreen and evergreen varieties.
+Local nurseries usually carry daylily cultivars that will grow well in your area, but you have to be alert if you order them online.
+The winter chores vary for dormant, semi-evergreen, and evergreen varieties.

-Dormant daylilies will grow in U.S. Department of Agriculture plant hardiness zones 3 through 9, and semi-evergreen daylilies will grow well in USDA zones 5 through 11.
-Evergreen daylilies will thrive in USDA zones 8 through 11, but they'll have problems in colder climates.
+Dormant daylilies grow in U.S. Department of Agriculture plant hardiness zones 3 through 9, and semi-evergreen daylilies grow well in USDA zones 5 through 11.
+Evergreen daylilies thrive in USDA zones 8 through 11, but they'll have problems in colder climates.

 The foliage on dormant daylilies quickly declines at the first autumn freeze.
 In order to prosper, they need winter rest and typically lose their vigor in areas without freezing temperatures in the winter.

 As they go dormant, their bullet-shaped buds rest just below the surface, their compact structure protecting them from dehydration and winter ice.
 They lose all foliage above the soil until the spring growing season when they emerge from the ground in spear-like shoots.